MicrosoftDocs/microsoft-salescopilot-docs/articles/save-outlook-activities-crm.md

 1. Under **Connect to a record**, select a record to connect the email or meeting to.

-    - Select a suggested record: Sales app uses AI to suggest accounts and opportunities that are related to contacts in the activity.
+    - Select a suggested record: the Sales app uses AI to suggest accounts and opportunities that are related to contacts in the activity.
 Some suggestions for opportunities are provided only when the email or meeting content is in English.

-    - Search for a record to select: Use the search box to find and connect to a record of any type that your administrator added to Sales app.
+    - Search for a record to select: Use the search box to find and connect to a record of any type that your administrator added to the Sales app.

     - Save without selecting a record: Select **Save without connecting** to save the email or meeting to the CRM without connecting it to a record.
 It's still associated with contacts in the **To**, **Cc**, and **Bcc** fields.

     > [!NOTE]
     > - When you search for a record to connect to, the search results show the record name and the [key fields that your administrator selected](customize-forms-and-fields.md#select-key-fields-for-the-mini-view).
-    > - You can connect to all [record types that your administrator enabled for activities and added to Sales app](customize-forms-and-fields.md#add-a-new-record-type-or-a-salesforce-object).
+    > - You can connect to all [record types that your administrator enabled for activities and added to the Sales app](customize-forms-and-fields.md#add-a-new-record-type-or-a-salesforce-object).

     The **Related contacts** card shows the contacts that are in the email or meeting because the activity appears in their timeline.